ONSdigital/generator-ons-javascript-template/README.md

 # Verify installation
 yo --version
 ```
 >4.
-Generator: Install the specific Yeoman generator for your project.
+Yeoman Generator: Install the specific Yeoman generator for your project.
+Yeoman requires a generator to scaffold a new project.
+Each generator is tailored for different frameworks, libraries, or project types.
 ```bash
 npm install -g generator-name # Replace generator-name with the actual generator you intend to use